Scarygirl (video game): Reception

 The PlayStation 3 and Xbox 360 versions received "mixed or average reviews" according to the review aggregation website Metacritic.
 Critics praised the game's visuals, with Nathan Meunier of GamesRadar+ stating that the Xbox 360 version "really stands out" as one of the "more visually impressive and creatively designed downloadable offerings" in recent years.
 Peter Eykemans of IGN wrote that "the art highlights the journey" and that "the overall aesthetics are beautiful".
 Edge, in a highly critical review, called the Xbox 360 version "successful only as an interactive showcase of Jurevicius' art".
 Simon Parkin of Eurogamer, in a review that was much kinder to the same console version overall, also called the art and animation "the strongest aspects of the game".
 Several reviewers compared the same console version's visuals to the style developed by Tim Burton.

 The gameplay itself was viewed in a significantly harsher light.
 Several critics took issue with the controls, which were viewed as imprecise, both in the platforming and in the combat phases of the game.
 Reviewers took issue with various parts of the combat system.
 Several reviewers found combat against large groups of enemies to be frustrating.
 Jason Venter of GameSpot singled out a specific combat stage taking place on an airship as particularly demonstrative of the Xbox 360 version's shortcomings in combat, calling the scenario "cheap".
 Venter did, however, have praise for the game's boss battles, which he described as "a nice change of pace because victory relies more on pattern memorization and intuition than manic combat".
 Edge echoed the praise for the boss battles, and both reviews lamented that such segments were not more common.

 Reviews were mixed on the co-op mode.
 While reviewers praised Bunnyguru's martial arts-inspired moveset, they did not like Bunnyguru's inability to grapple, which limits the second player's utility in some situations.
 Edge also complained that even when there were two players playing, the camera would always center on Scarygirl, even if that meant that Bunnyguru wound up off screen.
 Reviews were also mixed for the exploration and collection aspects of the game.
 Parkin described these aspects by stating that: "Branching paths through levels add the illusion of depth but, for players who wish to collect 100 per cent of the gems in a stage, trekking backwards and forwards through a level is an inelegant slog."
 Eykemans found that the game's branching paths created difficulty for players seeking to gain a rating of "perfection", but went on to recommend the game to people who enjoy searching for collectables.

-Film adaptation
+In other media

-A film based on Scarygirl is currently in production at Passion Pictures and Like A Photon.
-Scarygirl is set to be released into theaters sometime in the future, and will star Shailene Woodley, Jai Courtney, and King Bach.
-Scarygirl is directed by Ricard Cusso, with Sophie Byrne producing the film and John Stevenson acting as executive producer.
+Scarygirl is the protagonist of the eponymous Australian 3D animated film from 2023 with voice actors Anna Torv, Tim Minchin, Deborah Mailman and Sam Neill in the main roles.